Abhijit0Barman/Destiny/README.md

+2:37:51

 # Destiny
  # Express TypeScript Starter Project with MongoDB, User Authentication, and Testing

 ## Introduction
-This is a starter project for building a RESTful API using Express, TypeScript, MongoDB, and Jest for testing.
+This is a starter project for building a RESTful API using Express, TypeScript, MongoDB.
 It includes user authentication and a simple test route.

 ## Prerequisites
 - Node.js and npm installed